saladchalice/Power-Outages-Predicting-Severity-and-Evaluating-Causes/README.md

 ></iframe>

 # Prediction Modeling
+## Framing a Prediction Problem
 The problem I want to solve via prediction is the issue of predicting outage severity in terms of outage duration with immediately knowable factors.
+I will be doing this via regression.

-The response variable of my model is thus `OUTAGE.DURATION`.
+The response variable of my model is thus `OUTAGE.DURATION`, as it is the only variable in the dataset that quantifies outage severity that is mostly intact for analysis (both customers affected and demand loss mw have substantial missing data).
 I chose this framework as my prediction problem because I believe it is valuable for observers and policymakers to be able to factor in immediately available variables, such as climate region, outage duration, water percentage, and population to get quick estimates for how the severity of an outage in terms of its direct downtime.
 In addition, it has very few missing values.
 The metric I am using to gauge my model's accuracy is R^2.

 ## Baseline Model
 The features utilized in my baseline model are: